roboconf/roboconf.github.io/en/user-guide/maven-plugin.md

 	** graph/
 	** instances/

 Basically, this is the usual Roboconf structure, translated into a Maven-like project.
-The plug-ins has the following goals.

-* **initialize**: to configure the project (model directory, build output).
-* **validate-project**: to validate the project's structure.
-* **validate-application**: to validate the Roboconf application.
-* **package**: to package a Roboconf application as a ZIP file.

 ## Maven archetype